bradfrost/design-system-questionnaire/README.md

 # Principles
 - **What design principles does your design system embrace?** [Design principles](https://principles.adactio.com/) underpin every aspect of the design system, and influence its construction.

-Good resources about design principles:
+Here are some good resources about design principles:
-- [Style guides examples](http://styleguides.io/examples.html) - Many public style guides showcase their design principles
+- [Styleguides.io examples](http://styleguides.io/examples.html) - Many public style guides showcase their design principles
 - [Design principle roundup](https://principles.adactio.com/) by Jeremy Keith rounds up a ton of principles from a ton of different fields.
 - [Creating Design Principles](https://articles.uie.com/creating-design-principles/) - Jared Spool talks about the qualities of effective design principles.